ottacom/Radar-Reactive-Controller/README.md

 # Radar-Reactive-Controller For Observium (and general purpose)
+...In ohter words..
+A swiss knife to keep the infrastructure under control

 What's that?
 Radar Reactive controller is a phytonic application to keep safe your business.